liquidos-ai/.github/profile/README.md

 ---

 ## 🌐 LiquidOS
 Welcome to LiquidOS!
 We're a community-driven organization on a mission to deliver high-quality Agent software written entirely in Rust.
 Our goal?
-To empower developers to build secure, production-ready Agents that ru nanywhere with acceleration.
+To empower developers to build secure, production-ready Agents that run anywhere with GPU/CPU acceleration.

 ## 🚀 What We Do